 Can A Parrot Get A Tongue Infection?

-Tongues are vulnerable to infection.
-Even problems that appear insignificant can quickly escalate.
-A small abrasion or laceration on the tongue, if not tended to, can get infected.
+Tongues are vulnerable to infection, and even problems that appear insignificant can quickly escalate.
+A small abrasion or laceration on the tongue, if not tended to, can become infected.

 Foreign bodies account for many tongue infections.
 A dirty, rusty cage is a serious hazard if the parrot passes its tongue over the bars.
 Even a splinter of wood that’s broken off of a toy can become embedded in the tongue.